october 14 - NOvember 11, 2017

-Don't miss this breathtaking, collaborative exhibition, GUARDIANS, by internationally acclaimed artists, Elodie Holmes and Enrico Embroli.
-This exciting body of work, conceived and created by these 2 masters for a period of more than year, is unveiled at Exhibit 51 on October 14th.
-Preview the exhibition and learn more about the 2 artists' collaborative journey below.
+GUARDIANS was a breathtaking, 3 week collaborative exhibition by internationally acclaimed artists, Elodie Holmes and Enrico Embroli.
+This exciting body of work, conceived and created by these 2 masters for a period of more than year, unveiled at Exhibit 51 on October 14, 2017.
+Learn more about the 2 artists' collaborative journey below.

-FOR INFORMATION ABOUT SCULPTURE AVAILABILITY, SIZES OR PRICING, PLEASE CONTACT EXHIBIT 51 OR ENRICO EMBROLI
+FOR INFORMATION ABOUT SCULPTURE AVAILABILITY, SIZES OR PRICING, PLEASE CONTACT EXHIBIT 51, ENRICO EMBROLI or ELODIE HOLMES (Liquid Light Glass).

 statement of the work